Can we tentatively reserve a date on your calendar without a deposit, while we decide on venues?

 Are other smaller configurations available?

 Yes.
 Other options include duo and solo applications.
-For example: solo piano, piano/bass, piano/sax, solo sax, guitar/sax, guitar/flute.
+For example: solo piano, piano/bass, piano/sax, solo sax, guitar/sax, and solo guitar.
 These options work well for smaller cocktail receptions and background music.

-NOTE: On prime wedding season Saturday nights we normally have quintet minimum group size, due to very high demand and long wait-lists of people hoping to secure our services.
+NOTE: On most Saturday nights we prefer to have a 6 pc., quintet+ 1a minimum group size, due to high demand and long wait-lists of people hoping to secure our services.
 We are more flexible on off-season Saturdays, and week nights.
+But feel free to inquire about all options.

 So how would you quickly sum up your group differences?

-The quintet carries our complete repertoire, with the broadest musical choices including the most modern, upbeat material.
+The quintet + 1 carries our complete repertoire, with the broadest musical choices including the most modern, upbeat material and a dynamic female vocalist.
+The quintet is virtually the same minus the female and her some of her song repertoire.
 The quartet is more limited, but capable of providing a great variety of listening and popular songs for dancing.
 The trio is superb for light dancing and easy listening jazz.
 Understandably, clients compare group sizes for budget concerns.
 But I recommend you carefully consider the outcome you want for your guests, and how you want the event to be remembered for years to come.
 Often, the money that is saved will cost you more in the quality and longevity of memories.

 Does your “starting and ending time” include time for you to set up?